Here are the nominees for the 2024 Nordic Council Music Prize

 The winner will be announced on 22 October

-The winner of the 2024 Nordic Council Music Prize will be announced during a television broadcast on 22 October, which can be watched in all the Nordic countries.
-The winner will receive the “Nordlys” statuette during an awards ceremony in conjunction with the Session of the Nordic Council in Reykjavik in the week commencing 28 October.
+The winner of the 2024 Nordic Council Music Prize will be announced on 22 October during a television broadcast produced by the Icelandic public service broadcaster RÚV, which will be available to watch in all the Nordic countries.
+During the Session of the Nordic Council in Reykjavik, which takes place in the last week of October, the winner will receive the “Nordlys” prize statuette at a special award ceremony.
 The prize is worth DKK 300,000.

 About the Nordic Council Music Prize